asyncapi/generator-hooks/README.md

     {
         "parameters": {
             "asyncapiFileDir": {
                 "description": "Custom location of the AsyncAPI file that you provided as an input in generation.
-By default it is located in the root of the output directory"
+By default it is located in the root of the output directory", "required": false
-                "required": false
             }
         },